 The choice of solvent is crucial.
 The components extracted by the microwave should be microwave-sensitive substances with a certain polarity.
 The solvent selected for microwave extraction must be transparent or translucent to microwaves, that is, a solvent with a small dielectric constant (8-28) must be selected, and the solvent must have a strong dissolving ability for the target component, which will interfere with the subsequent operation of the extracted component less.
 In this way, the microwave can penetrate completely or most of the extractant and be absorbed by the extract to achieve the purpose of extraction.

-Common solvents used for MAE are methanol, ethanol, acetone, acetic acid, dichloromethane, benzene, toluene, n-hexane, inorganic acids such as nitric acid, hydrochloric acid, phosphoric acid, hydrofluoric acid, and hexane-acetone, dichloromethane-methanol , Water-toluene and other mixed solvents.
+Common solvents used for MAE are methanol, ethanol, acetone, acetic acid, dichloromethane, benzene, toluene, n-hexane, and inorganic acids such as nitric acid, hydrochloric acid, phosphoric acid, hydrofluoric acid, and hexane-acetone, dichloromethane-methanol, Water-toluene, and other mixed solvents.

 For the same material, the extraction effects of different extractants are often quite different.